-(b)Practicalcomponent:continuousevaluationTotal 100 30% weightage for practical components.
-Evaluation for practical component shall be same as S. No 2 as above 4 Project work (VII & VIII Semesters) Continuous Evaluation 100 i) Forty (40) marks for periodic evaluation on originality, innovation, sincerity and progress of the work assessed by the project supervisor. ii) Thirty (30) marks for mid-term evaluation by a panel of examiners.
+(b)Practical component: continuous evaluation 100 30% weightage for practical components.
+Evaluation for practical component shall be same as S. No 2 as above Total 200 4 Project work (VII & VIII Semesters) Continuous Evaluation 100 i) Forty (40) marks for periodic evaluation on originality, innovation, sincerity and progress of the work assessed by the project supervisor. ii) Thirty (30) marks for mid-term evaluation by a panel of examiners.
 Thirty (30) marks for final report, presentation and Viva-voce by a panel of examiners.
 5 Industrial Internship (VI&VII Semesters) Continuous Evaluation 100 i) Thirty (30) marks for performance assessed by the Supervisor of the host Industry/ Organization.
-Submission of Project Completion Certificate from host organization is m and atory. ii) Forty (40) marks for Report and Seminarpresentation on the training, assessed by the Teacher Coordinator.
+Submission of Project Completion Certificate from host Organization is mandatory. ii) Forty (40) marks for Report and Seminar presentation on the training, assessed by the Teacher Coordinator.
 Thirty (30) marks for presentation on the training, before a panel of examiners.
 6 Mandatory Courses Continuous Evaluation 100 Sixty (60) marks for midterm semester examinations.
 Three midterm examinations shall be conducted for 30 marks each; performance in best two shall be taken into consideration.
 Forty (40) marks for Quizzes, Assignments and Presentations.